rundeck/rundeck/docs/en/08-integration/01-chapter9.md

     * You could do this with a cron-job, or via some external trigger.
 RunDeck will simply read the resource.xml/resource.yaml file identified in the configuration file.
 * Data generated from a simple CGI script which interfaces with another third-party or external service.
     * You could run Apache and host a simple CGI script.
 The CGI script would communicate to some other system and then return the XML/YAML content.
 You could tell RunDeck to refresh the Resource model, which would in turn cause the CGI to access the external data and return the reformatted content.
+* Using a [Resource Model Source Plugin](#resource-model-source-plugins), the data could come from some other external source

 The Resource model data does not have to include the RunDeck server Node, as it is implicitly included.

 ### Configuration ###

-Resource model providers are defined on a per-project basis, in the [`project.properties`](#project.properties) file.
+Resource model sources are defined on a per-project basis, in the [`project.properties`](#project.properties) file.

-Define the file where the resource.xml will be stored on-disk.
-Each new project will have a good default location, but you may change it.
+The only required configuration value is `project.resources.file`, which defines a single file containing resource model data stored on-disk.
+Each new project will have a good default location, but you may change either the location or the file extension.
+The file extension determines the format of the data.
+(See [Resource Model Document Formats](#resource-model-document-formats).)

     project.resources.file = ..

 This file path is where RunDeck will read the contents from, and also where it will store it to if refreshing from a remote URL.

-If you specify a file ending in ".xml" then the format is [resource-v13 XML](resource-v13.html).
-If you specify a file ending in ".yaml" then the format is [resource-yaml-v13 YAML](resource-yaml-v13.html).
+You may also specify a URL, which will be automatically retrieved and stored in a cache file.
+The Resource Model data within the content is merged with the previous file.

     project.resources.url = http://...

 This configures the remote URL for loading the Resources model data.

+In addition, multiple [Resource Model Source Plugin](#resource-model-source-plugins) can be configured to add additional sources of Resource Model data.

 ### Implementations and Examples ###